Pearson-Higher-Ed/design/c/buttons/v2.2.0-beta.2/index.md

   - type: two column
     text: |
       In situations where link styled text is to be used in place of a button for the purposes of de-emphasizing an action (visual hierarchy), link style buttons should be used.
 The premise stands that links are to be used for navigation and buttons are to be used for actions.
+Link buttons should not appear in a situation where they could be disabled.

     contents:
       - type: text